Asymptotic expansion of the expected Minkowski functional for isotropic central limit random fields: Introduction

 This paper is organized as follows.
-Section \ref{sec:preliminary} is the preliminary part.
-The expected Euler characteristic formula via Morse's theorem, and its simplified version under the isotropic assumption are briefly summarized (Sections \ref{sec:EEC} and \ref{sec:EEC-isotropic}).
-Geometric notions and tools including the Minkowski functionals are introduced (Section \ref{sec:tube}).
-Section \ref{sec:perturbation} covers the main results.
-We first introduce the isotropic $N$-point correlation functions to represent the weak non-Gaussianity, and then discuss their properties (Sections \ref{sec:weak-gauss}, \ref{sec:derivatives}).
-The perturbation formula for the Euler characteristic density up to $O(\nu^2)$ is derived (Section \ref{sec:EC_density}).
-We also identify the undetectable derivatives of the $N$-point correlation functions for arbitrary $N$.
-The expected Minkowski functional formula is proved to have the same form as the GKF (Section \ref{sec:boundary}).
-We consider a weak non-Gaussian random field and determine the performance of the perturbation formula by a simulation study (Section \ref{sec:numerical}).
-In Section \ref{sec:cosmic}, we discuss how the perturbation formula is used in the study of cosmology.
-In the Appendix, the identities of the Hermite polynomial are proved (Section \ref{sec:Hermite}), and the regularity conditions are summarized (Section \ref{sec:regularity}).
+In Section \ref{sec:preliminary}, the Minkowski functional, and the Lipschitz-Killing curvature are defined, and (\ref{minkowski}) is proved.
+The formula for the Euler characteristic density is then presented as the starting point of this study.
+The main results are presented in Section \ref{sec:main}.
+The isotropic $k$-point correlation functions are introduced, and then the asymptotic expansion formula for the Euler characteristic density up to $O(N^{-1})$ is derived.
+In addition, a class of the non-Gaussianity which cannot be captured by the Minkowski functional approach is identified.
+In Section \ref{sec:example}, as an example, we consider an isotropic chi-square random field, which is a typical weakly-Gaussian random field when the degrees of freedom are large.
+The isotropic chi-square random field belongs to a class of Gaussian related random fields whose Euler characteristic density is explicitly known.
+We analytically and numerically confirmed the precision of the asymptotic expansion approximations.
+Proofs of the main results are presented in Section \ref{sec:proofs}.
+In the Appendix, the identities of the Hermite polynomial are proved (Section \ref{sec:Hermite}), and the regularity conditions for the asymptotic expansion are summarized (Section \ref{sec:asympt}).